mekuzd/world-countries-with-Nigerian-states-/README.md

+# learning Fetch

-## sdelect countries in the world which automaically loads each respective states .
+select countries in the world which automaically loads each respective states .